|Group||14||Melting point||938.25 oC, 1720.85 oF, 1211.4 K|

 |Electron configuration||[Ar] 3d104s24p2||CAS number||7440-56-4|

 |ChemSpider ID||4885606||ChemSpider is a free chemical structure database|

 Germanium has no known biological role.
-It is non-toxic.
-Certain germanium compounds have low mammalian toxicity but marked activity against some bacteria, which has stimulated interest in their use in pharmaceutical products.
+The element is non-toxic.
+Certain germanium compounds have low toxicity in mammals, while being effective against some bacteria.
+This has led some scientists to study their potential use in pharmaceuticals.